 The fair value of cash, amounts receivable, accounts payables and accrued liabilities and income taxes payable approximates their carrying value due to their short term maturity.
 Investment in Sabre Gold Mines Corp. warrants is measured using level 3 of fair value hierarchy (Note 5).

-Notes to the Condensed Interim Financial Statements For the Six Months Ended May 31, 2022 and 2021 a) Management of Risks Arising From Financial Instruments
+a) Management of Risks Arising From Financial Instruments